c5sire/kmerize/notes.md

 - add file directory as input to kmer count

-- add plot functions for kmers
+- add map plot functions for kmers
+- a spectra plot functions

 - evaluate effect of indels! can it detect?